 - Earned and recorded on an official transcript at a school that was accredited by an agency recognized by either the U.S. Department of Education or the Council for Higher Education Accreditation. - Earned within 5 years prior to or after matriculation. - Earned in courses posting a "C" (2.0 on a 4.0 scale) or higher. - Earned in a course where the content is equivalent to the corresponding Theoria Technical College course or where the content is considered to enhance the student's education. - Approved prior to registering for the course.

-The school also considers credits for transfer from educational accomplishments attained in extrainstitutional settings that are recognized by but not limited to the American Council on Education's (ACE) Center for Adult Learning and Educational Credentials.
-The College Level Examination Program (CLEP), DANTES Subject Standard Test (DSST)
+The school also considers credits for transfer from educational accomplishments attained in extrainstitutional settings that are recognized by the American Council on Education's (ACE) Center for Adult Learning and Educational Credentials.